Hazegard/Goauld-doc/content/en/03-server/02-deployment.md

 ---

 > [!WARNING]
-> Currently, Goauld is not designed to run behind a reverse proxy.
+> Goauld is currently not designed to run behind a reverse proxy.
-> Particularly, the whitelisting feature will not work behind a reverse proxy.
+> In particular, the whitelisting feature will not work behind a reverse proxy.

 ## Docker compose example